Improving Zero-Shot Translation by Disentangling Positional Information

 \section{Results}

 Our approach substantially improves zero-shot translation quality, as summarized in Table \ref{tab:results_overview}.
-The first observation is that modification in residual connections is essential for zero-shot performance \footnote{We also experimented with removing the residual in more layers, but observed negative impact on model convergence.}.
+The first observation is that modification in residual connections is essential for zero-shot performance\footnote{We also experimented with: 1) removing the residual in more layers, but observed large negative impact on convergence; 2) replacing the residual connections by meanpooled sentence embeddings, but the gains on zero-shot directions were less than removing the residual connections.}.
 We gain 6.9 and up to 18.5 BLEU points over the baseline on IWSLT and Europarl (Row $1$ to $4$) respectively.
 When inspecting the model outputs, we see that the baseline often generates off-target translation in English, in line with observations from prior works \cite{arivazhagan2019missing, zhang-etal-2020-improving}.
 Our proposed models are not only consistent in generating the required target languages in zero-shot conditions, but also show competitive performance to pivoting via English.
 The effects are particularly prominent between related languages.
 As shown in Table \ref{tab:results_similar_lan}, on Europarl, zero-shot outperforms the pivoting when translating between languages from the same families.
 This is an attractive property especially when the computation resource is limited at inference time.

 In the very challenging case of PMIndia (Row $5$), while removing residual does improve the zero-shot performance, the score of 2.3 indicates that the outputs are still far from being useful.
 Nonetheless, we are able to remedy this by further regularization as we will present in Subsection \ref{subsec:additional_regularization}.